prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

     <td>
     Optional.
 Sets a gas limit upper limit (in gwei) for block builders. <br /> <br />
     <strong>Type:</strong> string(uint64) <br /> <br />
     <strong>Note:</strong> Applicable only when using custom block builders.
+If you don't run a builder, you can ignore this.
 Block limits can only change a fixed amount per proposal - the default limit is 30M gwei.<br /> <br />
     <strong>Example:</strong> <code>"35000000"</code>
     </td>
   </tr>